 Drinking water from a copper vessel is said to help the digestive system perform more effectively.
 This is because copper has properties that stimulate peristalsis (the rhythmic contraction and relaxation of the stomach that is needed to digest our food and to move it along the digestive tract.)

 Kills Harmful Bacteria

 Research has shown that storing drinking water stored in copper pots kills harmful bacteria and reduces inflammation within the stomach.
-For this reason the practice is said to help detoxify the stomach, regulate the working of the liver and kidneys, aid with the proper elimination of waste and ensure the absorption of nutrients from food.
+For this reason the practice is said to help purify the stomach, regulate the working of the liver and kidneys, aid with the proper elimination of waste and ensure the absorption of nutrients from food.
 Traditionally drinking from a copper cup is recommended for infections, indigestion and ulcers.

 Aids in Weightloss

 Drinking from copper is also said to help with weight loss.
 Apart from improving digestion, One study showed that copper is key in the metabolization of fat.
 The more copper there is, the more easily fat is broken down to be used for energy.
 Researchers felt it would be worthwhile to study whether a deficiency in copper could be linked to obesity and obesity related diseases.

 Copper is used to heal wounds because of its anti-bacterial, anti-viral and anti-inflammatory properties.
 In addition, copper is known to strengthen our immune system and aid in the production of new cells.

 Because of this property —the production of new cells — some swear that copper helps reduce signs of aging.
 Due to its strong anti-oxidant and cell forming properties, copper fights off free radicals, one of the main reasons for the formation of fine lines on the face.
 Copper also helps in the production of new and healthy skin cells.